oanda/apidocs/v1/forex-labs.md

 #### JSON Response Fields

+The main response hash has 3 keys: max, avg, and min.
+Corresponding to these 3 keys are arrays of spread entries.

 max
-: Maximum spread for this 15 minute period.
+: Maximum spreads for the 15 minute intervals.

 min
-: Minimum spread for this 15 minute period.
+: Minimum spreads for the 15 minute intervals.

 avg
-: Average spread for this 15 minute period.
+: Average spreads for the 15 minute intervals.

 timestamp
-: Time at the end of the 15 minute period, always returned as a unix timestamp
+: This is the first field of the array, representing the time at the end of the 15 minute interval, returned as a unix timestamp.

 spread
-: This is the spread for the 15 minute period.
+: This is the second field of the array, representing the spread for the 15 minute interval.

 -----------------------